-These urban area in Iowa boast cosmopolitan entertainment districts, fine dining and historic avenues to engage visiting groups
+These urban areas boast cosmopolitan entertainment districts, fine dining, historic avenues and more things to do in Iowa for visiting groups

 Dubuque, located in northeastern Iowa’s rolling driftless area, offers sumptuous Beaux-Arts architecture, Mississippi River views and the world’s steepest railway.
 The Fenelon Place Elevator is a 296-foot-long cable car that offers beautiful views of the Port of Dubuque and the city’s skyline, and the Cable Car Square District at the railway’s base is populated by charming shops and boutiques.
 Looking for a different view of the river?
 The American Lady riverboat offers group-rate lunch and dinner cruises, while Stone Cliff Winery offers tastings and river views from a restored brewery building.
 Foodies will enjoy Dubuque’s revitalized Millwork District, where you can enjoy a hearty ale at 7 Hills Brewing Company and farm-to-table meals at Brazen Open Kitchen, whose head chef Kevin Scharpf was recently featured on Bravo’s Top Chef.

 Davenport’s downtown has amazing views of the storied Mississippi River.
 You’ll find plenty of diverse restaurants, pubs, unique local shops and entertainment options that are all walkable from downtown hotels.
 Deeply rooted in its heritage, Davenport has a variety of museums to tour and a culture of creativity to share.
 Home to craft breweries, nightlife, live music venues, world-class festivals, outdoor adventures, river cruises and a casino resort, Davenport is the largest city in the family of communities of the Quad Cities.